 This is called “buying the listing.”

 Because of the factors mentioned above, this is a huge disservice to their clients.
-My practice is based upon telling my clients the truth.
+My practice is based on telling my clients the truth.